-You can't hot tub without water so it's safe to say we think about H20 a lot around here.
-When it comes to your AlumiTubs wood-fired hot tub, here's our tips for water use — how often to change it, how to clean your water, and more.
+You can't hot tub without water - so it's safe to say we think about H20 a lot around here.
+When it comes to your AlumiTub wood-fired hot tub, here's our tips for water use — how to conserve it, how often to change it, how to clean your water, and more.

 Saltwater vs. Freshwater

-AlumiTubs wood-fired hot tubs are made with a highly durable marine-grade liner, meaning you can fill your tub with saltwater safely.
-Both saltwater and freshwater are great options to fill your tub, it just depends on the water source you have available.
+AlumiTubs wood-fired hot tubs are made with a highly durable marine-grade foundation, meaning you can fill your tub with saltwater safely.
+Both saltwater and freshwater are great options to fill your tub, and depending on the water source you have available, one might be more accessible or desirable for you to soak in.

-Saltwater is softer on the skin, making it a great alternative for people with sensitive skin.
-It’s also odourless and free if it can be pumped directly from the ocean.
+Saltwater is softer, making it a great alternative for people with sensitive skin.
+It’s also odourless and can be pumped directly from the ocean.
 Saltwater can be drained directly back into the ocean, and doesn't require frequent chemical treatments to keep it clean.
 The only downside?
 It's not available if you're not on the ocean!

 How Often to Change Your Water

-For light use, your water should be changed every five or six weeks.
+For light use and with using the cedar lid and aluminum firebox cover when not in use to keep debris out of the tub, your water should be changed every five or six weeks.
 For daily use, you can still soak chemical-free by changing the water more frequently (think every 3-4 soaks), or add chemicals to sanitize your water safely and sustain the longevity of your fill.
+Some water treatments, like natural silver, can organically keep your water clean for months at a time.

 What about saltwater?
 The water will remain clean; infrequent water changes will still be required based on your family's level of use.
 Typically, we find customers refresh their saltwater use after every 7-10 days.